 You can read more about the platforms supported by the Elements compiler, here, and the full Visual Basic™-compatible Mercury language syntax will be available on all of them.
 And of course, you can mix Mercury code with any of the other five Elements languages in the same project, if you like!

 The Mercury language will be deeply integrated into our development environments.
 Develop your projects in our smart yet lightweight IDEs, Water on Windows or Fire on Mac – with project templates, code completion, integrated debugging for all platforms, and many other advanced development features.
-Of course, Mercury will also integrate into Visual Studio™ 2017 or 2019.
+Of course, Mercury will also integrate into Visual Studio™ 2017, 2019 and 2022.

 With Elements, all languages are created equal.
 Even within the same project, you can mix Mercury, C#, Swift, Java, Oxygene and Go.